 Check out our best picnic food ideas.
-From fun sandwich ideas to portable dips, to pork pies and savoury picnic recipes, and a selection of summery salads, our picnic ideas are quick and easy to make and easily portable to your favourite picnic spot.
-Try our sweet treats including brownies, cheesecake bars, muffins and more.
-Here are our picnic ideas…
+From fun sandwich recipes to portable dips, pork pies, savoury picnic recipes, and a selection of summery salads.
+Our picnic ideas are quick to make and easily portable to your favourite picnic spot.
+We also have a range of picnic desserts to try including brownies, cheesecake bars, muffins and more.

 Stuff a classic Italian bread with mozzarella cheese and antipasti for an instant crowd-pleaser.
-Learn to make this delicious savoury bread with our easy step-by-step guide – perfect for tearing and sharing with family and friends.
+Learn to make this delicious bread recipe with our easy step-by-step guide – perfect for tearing and sharing with family and friends.

 This fennel-spiced sausage plait is a grown-up take on everyone’s favourite picnic snack.
 Made with an added kick of chilli and mustard with a crunch of sesame, this makes for a comforting midweek meal.